 - Warm mittens or gloves, warm hat

 - Hiking boots with ankle support (not tennis shoes)

 - Camp shoes/river sandals (keep handy for hike in as you will be crossing streams. no flip flops!)

-- Kitchen kit: spoon/fork, bowl/plate (Tupperware works for meals and as a lunch box), & hot mug
+- Kitchen kit: spoon/fork, bowl/plate (Tupperware or reusable bags work for meals and as a lunch box), & hot mug

 - Personal biodegradable toiletries (non-fragrant, bears like smelly stuff)

 - Water bottles/Camelback—at least 2 liters (3 recommended).
 Please don’t overlook this suggestion!